Essay · agentic-ai

 Label context that doesn’t need a response.
 If you need the AI to hold information without acting on it, say so explicitly: “context only, no response needed.”
 This is useful when you want to load background without triggering a long unnecessary reply.

-When something feels off, re-anchor.
+When something feels off, re-anchor deliberately.
 If the AI starts suggesting something that contradicts an earlier decision, that’s a drift signal.
-Don’t just correct it in the moment — paste the relevant section of the re-entry block and explicitly re-establish the constraint.
-One correction in the moment gets overwritten by the next long exchange.
-A re-anchoring sticks.
+Don’t just correct it in the moment.
+Paste the relevant section of the re-entry block and explicitly re-establish the constraint.
+One correction buried inside a long exchange gets overwritten by the next one.
+A deliberate re-anchoring holds better.

 The Bigger Frame